Diya050/meeting/README.md

 - **Automatic Calculations:** The app automatically calculates meeting duration based on start and end times.

-- **Efficient Communication:** Facilitate real-time communication during meetings with online attendees.

 - **Meeting History:** Access a list of past meetings with their respective statuses in different colors for easy reference.

-- **Supplementary Agenda:** Add supplementary agendas and agenda items with the chairman's permission.

-## Key Benefits:

-- **Improved Meeting Productivity:** The Meeting App streamlines the meeting management process, saving time and ensuring meetings stay on track.

-- **Effective Communication:** Attendees are kept informed at every stage of the meeting, from invitations to start notifications to minutes.

 - **Organized Meeting Records:** Easily access past meeting records and minutes, making it simple to reference previous discussions and decisions.